Information about admissions to long term care

 Every Shannex nursing home is licensed by the provincial government and accredited through Accreditation Canada

 We are committed to excellence in service and care and fully appreciate that there are always ways to make things better.
 We are accredited through Accreditation Canada and have been voluntarily participating in this process since 1993.
 Every team member participates and takes pride in the process which measures organizations against national standards of excellence in healthcare and helps ensure that we are always improving quality and following best practices.
-Our next accreditation cycle will take place in 2022.
+Shannex received Accreditation with Commendation in 2023.

 Design for our communities